copernicus-mogley/zkav.club/README.md

 ### Publishing Infrastructure

 Platforms change the rules mid-season.
 Accounts get flagged.
 Viewers get tracked.

+We help communities build media homes they can depend on.

+Decentralized publishing should feel normal, not like running a research project.

-If you want your archive to outlive the platform mood swings, start here.
+If you want your content to outlive the platform mood swings, start here.

-We help communities build media homes they can depend on:

-* Publishing systems: community-controlled media (Fediverse and beyond), setup/admin, repeatable workflows, and organization for discovery.

-* Stewardship and governance: consent defaults, moderation support, takedown/reporting workflows, roles/permissions, and versioning/updates.

-We’re trying to make decentralized publishing feel nice.
-What you get: the stack, the workflow, and the runbook.

-A lot of this is quiet work (permissions, policies, workflows).
-Some of it is solid ops.
-Some of it is experiments in the wild: p2p distribution (seeding, mirroring, relays), new sharing protocols, and keeping what actually works.

-Zcash PeerTube is our first public implementation, but it’s just one example.

 → [Explore Community Publishing Infrastructure](/publishing-infrastructure).